Hewelsfield and Brockweir

-Hewelsfield and Brockweir is a civil parish in Forest of Dean District, Gloucestershire.
+Hewelsfield and Brockweir is a civil parish in the Forest of Dean district, in the county of Gloucestershire, England.
 The parish was called Hewelsfield until 1994.
 It contains two distinct villages, Hewelsfield and Brockweir, with scattered settlement on Hewelsfield common.

 History

 Until 1842 Hewelsfield parish was in three parts.
 The main part comprised farmland on high ground, having Hewelsfield village as its centre.
 Below and to the west, a detached part of only a few acres, Cutt's Orchard, lay on the north side of Brockweir brook.
 On the bank of the Wye another detached part included the part of Brockweir village lying north of Brockweir brook.
 The part of the village south of the brook (which included the Moravian Church) was in Woolaston parish.

 In 1842 an adjoining tract of extraparochial land, which became known as Hewelsfield common, was added to Hewelsfield for civil parish purposes, uniting the detached parts of the parish.
 The parish was further enlarged in 1935 by the addition of an arm of Woolaston parish, extending down the south side of the valley of Brockweir brook to the Wye at the village of Brockweir.

+On 27 May 1994 the parish was renamed from "Hewelsfield" to "Hewelsfield and Brockweir".